Developmental Dysplasia of the Hip (DDH)

-- Subluxable: The ball is located normally in the socket, but in certain positions (when pushing on the hip), the ball can be pushed partially out of the socket.
+Subluxable: In the resting position, the ball is located normally in the socket, but in certain positions when pushing on the hip, the ball can be pushed partially out of the socket.

 - Subluxed: In resting position, the ball is not located normally in the socket.
 Instead, it rests partway out of the socket.

 Developmental Hip Dysplasia (DDH) occurs in approximately one in 1,000 births.
 The exact cause of DDH is unknown but there are known risk factors.
 Developmental dysplasia of the hip seems to run in families.
 In addition, being in the breech position in utero sometimes puts stress on the baby’s hip and thigh muscles, causing a hip to move out of its joint.